Lawyer: Stormy Daniels' arrest was part of sting operation

 "It was an absurd use of law enforcement resources," Avenatti said.

-An Ohio law known as the Community Defense Act prohibits anyone who isn't a family member to touch a nude or semi-nude dancer.
+The charges relate to the law prohibiting dancers from touching customers and customers touching dancers - excluding immediate family members.

+Columbus police said Thursday that Daniels' arrest was part of a long-term human trafficking investigation of illegal activity at city adult clubs.
+They say they've made numerous arrests under the law regarding illegal sexually oriented activity in a sexually oriented business, but did not immediately provide a number.

-According to charging documents obtained by WSYX-TV in Columbus, Daniels, who was semi-nude, allegedly touched some of the patrons' breasts and allowed them to touch her.
+According to charging documents, Daniels, who was semi-nude, allegedly touched some of the patrons' breasts and allowed them to touch her.
 She allegedly performed the same act with several officers who approached the stage and forced one officer's head into her bare chest.

 She was released on bail before 6 a.m.
 Thursday.
 Court records show Daniels posted $6,000.